 Military credit is treated in the same way as general transfer credit.
 Military credits may count toward specific course requirements beyond general electives.
-Following the review of military transcripts by the Office of Enrollment and the Associate Registrar's Office, academic department chairs will be consulted to review courses for major-specific transfer credit.
+Following the review of military transcripts by the Office of Enrollment and the Assistant Dean of Academic and Student Service's Office, academic department chairs will be consulted to review courses for major-specific transfer credit.